Scroll down for the book section, and more

-My main interest is science, but I’ve added some finance and economics podcasts as well.
-Here are my favorite ones, in approximate order of relevance (finance and economics and finance in blue, science in red):
+My main interest is science, but I’ve added some finance and economics podcasts too.
+Here are my favorite ones, in approximate order of relevance (economics and finance in blue, science in red, mixed in black):

-- 25 minuter – my own podcast together with Ludvig Sunström
+- 25 minuter – together with Ludvig Sunström, about skills and tools (in Swedish)

 - TED Radio hour – Exciting new technology and inspirational ideas delivered and curated by true professionals.
 The best podcast around.